-You cannot enroll in these courses without permission from your Research Advisor, so she/he needs to send an email with this information to the EVS, Administrative Analyst before you can enroll.
+You cannot enroll in these courses without permission from your Research Advisor, so she/he needs to send the EVS Course Creation Form to the Administrative Analyst before you can enroll.
 Once the class has been created, you will receive an email from the Registrar's office with the codes and other information needed to enroll in the course.
 Once you receive that email, you should enroll immediately.